 The following provides definitions and descriptions of the information that appears on a submitted form 2181 when it is viewed in its printable output form.
 Form 2181-OA and 2181-CTS budgets are prepared and approved in sets, consisting of a form 2181 for the current year and an additional form 2181 for each future year that remains in the contract.
-In some instances, as discussed previously, a "BASE YEAR 3" 2181 is also required.
-Following are brief descriptions of the elements of information entered on the form 2181.
+In some instances, as discussed previously, a "Base Year Three" 2181 is also required.
+The following are brief descriptions of the elements of information entered on the form 2181.